 If you don’t know your HRmax yet, we recommend doing the maximal test.
 Also, if you’re willing to get as accurate personal heart rate, speed, and power zones as possible, the maximal test is the one to go with.

-Please bear in mind that the load from the maximal test is considerably heavier as compared to the submaximal test (85% of your HRmax).
+Please bear in mind that the maximal test load is considerably heavier than the submaximal test (85% of your HRmax).

 How often should I do the Running Performance Test?